Over 75 Million Americans hate their jobs. This means that Over half the work force needs to check these reasons to leave a job.

 If this is you, just know that you don’t need to put up with it forever.
 No one is ever stuck at a job forever.
 Yes, you might have to grin and bear it, but spend any free time you have planning to get away from the rat race.

 #8: You are Starting to Feel More Negative in General

-This one effected me personally, and thus why it’s on this list.
+This reason to leave a job effected me personally, and thus why it’s on this list.

 I have always considered myself a positive person, always ready to smile and nod, even through tough times.

 The last few months at my last job?
 Positivity was a fleeting thought.
 I would come in all smiles, hoping to coast the wave of fresh energy, but it would often come crashing down as soon as I received multiple requests for my attention.
 Now, I never lost my patience with any residents or staff, thankfully, but I came close on several occasions.